 Pilates isa form of exercise that uses controlled movements designed to improve physical strength, flexibility, and posture.
-The movements focus primarily on your core to condition your body and build stronger, more sculpted muscles without any excess bulk.The result is a sleek, toned body.
+The movements focus primarily on your core, but also condition your body and build stronger, more sculpted muscles without any excess bulk.The result is a sleek, toned body.

 One of the key components of Pilates is the emphasis on core strength.
-The core is the “powerhouse” of the body – Pilates strengthens and conditions the core while simultaneously working your arms and legs.
+The core is the “powerhouse” of the body.
+Pilates strengthens and conditions the core while simultaneously working your arms and legs.

 One of the main components of Pilates is the connection between mind and body and the overall awareness of how your body moves.
 As a result, you become more aware of the placement of your spine and pelvis, especially during your Pilates routine.

-You’ll breathe more deeply, providing your body with more oxygen and thus increasing your energy levels.
-Once you finish your Pilates routine, you’ll find yourself feeling more energized, de-stressed, peaceful and relaxed.
+You’ll breathe deeper, providing your body with more oxygen and effectively increasing your energy levels.
+Once you finish your Pilates routine, you’ll find yourself feeling more energized, but also de-stressed, peaceful, and relaxed.

 Pilates workouts are designed to improve your balance and coordination by teaching a stronger connection between the mind and the body.
 Pilates movements are done with control and focus to help you become more aware of your alignment.